 For those foreign professionals in the financial sector, the EP requirement has been raised from SGD5000 to SGD5500.

-For those looking to learn more about the EP, you can read more about it here on the Singaporean Ministry of Manpower’s website.
+For those looking to learn more about the EP, you can read more about it on Ministry of Manpower’s website.

 In line with the changes to the EP, S Pass and Work Permit requirements are also rising.